Beef Jerky selber machen: So wird dein hausgemachtes Jerky besonders lecker

-Beef Jerky is not only delicious and convenient, but also rich in protein and numerous other nutrients.
-Are you interested in making this tasty snack yourself?
-We'll show you how.
+Beef Jerky is not only delicious and practical, but also rich in proteins and numerous other nutrients.
+Do you feel like making the tasty snack yourself?
+We will tell you how to do it.

 Making Beef Jerky Yourself: What Do I Need?

 To make beef jerky in your own kitchen, you actually don't need much.
-What is most important is a suitable piece of beef and a very sharp kitchen knife.
+The most important things are a suitable piece of beef and a very sharp kitchen knife.
 In addition, you need a marinade or spice mix of your choice.
-A dehydrator is particularly well-suited for drying the strips.
-If you don't have one, there's no need to worry – you can also use the oven instead.
+A food dehydrator is particularly suitable for drying the strips.
+If you don't have one, don't worry – you can also use the oven instead.

-To make beef jerky, you need beef with a relatively low fat content.
+For making beef jerky, you need beef with a relatively low fat content.
 Too much fat would negatively affect the drying process, shelf life, and texture.
-Suitable cuts are particularly those from the back, the hip, and the hind leg.
-Additionally, it is important that you use especially fresh and high-quality meat.
+Suitable cuts are especially from the back, hip, and hind leg.
+It is also important that you use particularly fresh and high-quality meat.
 The better the fresh meat used, the tastier your finished jerky will be.

 Beef Jerky Recipe: How to Make Delicious Jerky

-As soon as you have found a suitable piece of meat, you can get started right away.
-However, be aware that a lot of weight is lost during the drying process – from one kilogram of beef, you usually end up with between 300 and 400 grams of beef jerky.
+Once you have found a suitable piece of meat, you can start right away.
+However, keep in mind that a lot of weight is lost during drying – from one kilogram of beef, usually between 300 and 400 grams of beef jerky are produced.

-Before you start preparing the meat, you should prepare a marinade of your choice.
+Before you start processing the meat, you should prepare a marinade of your choice.
 Here you can let your creativity run free or stick to a classic recipe.
-Simply mix all the ingredients in a bowl.
+Simply mix all ingredients in a bowl.
 Alternatively, you can also just use salt and pepper or a ready-made mix.
-However, it is important that you use salt or soy sauce to marinate your meat in order to extend its shelf life.
+However, it is important that you use salt or soy sauce to marinate your meat to extend its shelf life.

 Here you will find a recipe for a classic American jerky marinade: